 Trails have emerged as key "green infrastructure," promoting exercise and social well-being.
 The Centers for Disease Control and Prevention (CDC) recommends at least 150 minutes of moderate exercise weekly; many Arizona communities encourage residents to meet these guidelines through trail activities.
 To further aid in the trail experience, signage now includes trail characteristics (e.g., length, width, grade, cross slope, etc.), allowing trail users to determine if the trail is appropriate for their skills and abilities.
-Also, maintaining trails that vary in difficulty, allows users to find a trail experience to suit their health status and goals.
-Engaging the community and other volunteers to maintain trails, giving them a feeling of ownership and pride, increases the likelihood that they will use the trail more often.
+Also, maintaining trails that vary in difficulty allows users to find a trail experience that suits their health status and goals.
+Engaging the community and other volunteers to maintain trails, giving them a feeling of ownership and pride, increases the likelihood that they will use trails more often.

-Maintaining healthy surfaces, signage, and engaging the community and volunteers to help maintain trails giving them a sense of shared ownership and pride, and ensures Sustainability and Stewardship, given heavier foot and bike traffic on popular routes.
-Coordinating with public health agencies- via initiatives like "Parks Rx" or "Hike with a Doc" and AZ Health Zone-embodies Education and Engagement, integrating trail use into broader wellness strategies, which is one of Arizona SCORP
+Maintaining trail surfaces that support safe, accessible, and enjoyable physical activity, signage, and engaging the community and volunteers to help maintain trails gives them a sense of shared ownership and pride, and ensures Sustainability and Stewardship, given heavier foot and bike traffic on popular routes.
+Coordinating with public health agencies- via initiatives like "Parks Rx" or "Hike with a Doc" and AZ Health Zone-embodies Education and Engagement, integrating trail use into broader wellness strategies, which is one of Arizona SCORP's (2023) priorities.

-(2023) priorities.
 By improving Access and Connectivity around neighborhoods, transit lines, and community hubs, more groups can incorporate trail activities into their daily lives.
-Taken together, these collaborations underscore Adaptability and Resilience, as managers and health advocates codevelop solutions that respond to shifting demographic and health trends highlighted in SCORP's push for inclusive recreation.
+The rising cost of transportation may also encourage the use of trails as an alternative transportation option.
+Increasing non-motorized trail use for commuting to work, school, and other daily activities can alleviate transportation costs, reduce carbon emissions, and lessen road congestion, while simultaneously improving public health.
+These collaborations underscore Adaptability and Resilience, as managers and health advocates co-develop solutions that respond to shifting demographic and health trends highlighted in SCORP's push for inclusive recreation.